paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-141-miscellaneous-procurement-provisions.md

 **(b)** The regulations prescribed pursuant to subsection (a) shall not apply to a contract that is for an amount not greater than the simplified acquisition threshold.

-**(c)** The regulations prescribed pursuant to subsection (a) shall not apply to a contract for the purchase of commercial items (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim)).
+**(c)** The regulations prescribed pursuant to subsection (a) shall not apply to a contract for the purchase of commercial products (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim)).

 ### Statutory Notes

-#### Amendment of Subsection (c)
+#### Transfer of Section
 Pub.
-L. 115–232, div.
-A, title VIII, § 836(e)(6), (h), Aug.
-13, 2018, 132 Stat.
-1870, 1874, provided that, effective Jan.
-1, 2020, subject to a savings provision, subsection (c) of this section is amended by striking “commercial items” and inserting “commercial products”.
-See 2018 Amendment note below.
+L. 116–283, div.
+A, title XVIII, §§ 1801(d), 1835(c), Jan.
+1, 2021, 134 Stat.
+4151, 4240, provided that, effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, this section is transferred to chapter 279 of this title, as added by section 1835(a) of Pub.
+L. 116–283, inserted after section 3842, and redesignated as [section 3845 of this title](./chapter-279-contractor-audits-and-accounting.md#section-3845).
+See Effective Date of 2021 Amendment note below.

 #### Amendments
 2018—Subsec. (c).
 Pub.
 L. 115–232 substituted “commercial products” for “commercial items”.